zephyrproject-rtos/zephyr/doc/guides/west/repo-tool.rst

    multi-repo work, not to replace it.
 For tasks that only operate on one repository, just use plain Git commands.

-.. _west-installation:
+.. _west-workspace:

 Introduction
 ************

-West's built-in commands allow you to work with projects composed of multiple Git repositories installed under a common parent directory, which we call a *west installation*.
+West's built-in commands allow you to work with projects composed of multiple Git repositories installed under a common parent directory, which we call a *west workspace* (before west 0.7, this was called a *west installation*).
 This works similarly to `Git Submodules
 <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_ and Google's `repo
 <https://gerrit.googlesource.com/git-repo/>`_.

-A west installation is the result of running the ``west init`` command, which is described in more detail below.
-For upstream Zephyr, the installation looks like this:
+A west workspace is the result of running the ``west init`` command, which is described in more detail below.
+For upstream Zephyr, the workspace looks like this:

 .. code-block:: none